PhD Roboticist · Smart Materials · Biomimetic Robotics

 Artery Crawling Robot

 What if a robot could walk without a brain?
 This sensorless, electronics-free crawler navigates the inside of arteries by encoding its gait directly into a compliant structure.
 There is no controller sequencing the leg movements, no actuator switching logic, and no feedback loop.
 Instead, the interaction between the robot's compliant legs and a variable tube profile programs the locomotion cycle purely through mechanics.
 Tune the geometry, change the gait.
-The robot does not process its environment; it is shaped by it.
-Zero computation, full autonomy.

 Implanted Brace Devices, Methods, and Systems (U.S. Provisional) USPTO Patent